-- Buy, receives f, sell, or shares personal information of 50,000 or more California consumers, households or devices per year;
+- Buy, receive, sell, or share personal information of 50,000 or more California consumers, households or devices per year;

-- Derive 50 percent or more of yearly revenues from sales of California consumers’ personal information;
+- Derive 50 percent or more of annual revenues from sales of Californian consumers’ personal information; or

 - Control, or are controlled by, a business that meets any of these criteria and shares a brand with that business?